-The Housing First Principles for Australia have been developed to promote the implementation of Housing First Australia-wide.
-This consistent and locally relevant set of principles, is intended to be used in the Australian context to train staff, and to design services with fidelity to Housing First.
+The Housing First Principles for Australia have been developed to tailor this model to the Australian context and promote the implementation of Housing First Australia-wide.
+These principles are intended to be used in the Australian context to train staff, and to design services with fidelity to Housing First.

 The association of Homelessness Australia (HA) with the Housing First Europe Hub (HFEH) has been made possible through the Lord Mayor’s Charitable Foundation (LMCF) in Melbourne.
 LMCF has funded the Council to Homeless Person’s in Victoria to support HA’s Associate Membership of the HFEH and the participation of advanced practitioners from around Australia in the HFEH Train the Trainer program to lead training of practitioners from across Australia.